Monica Rappaccini: Fictional character biography

-Her A.I.M. faction was involved in an A.I.M. civil war against MODOK's faction that drew in several of the Marvel superheroes, including Ms. Marvel.
+Her A.I.M. faction is involved in an A.I.M. civil war against MODOK and Sean Madigan that draws in several of the Marvel superheroes, including Ms. Marvel.
 After Ms. Marvel thwarts a plan to turn MODOK into a bomb, Rappaccini reunites A.I.M. under her control.

-She infiltrated the supervillain group MODOK's 11 with A.I.M.'s new robot the Ultra-Adaptoid, which was impersonating the Chameleon.
-She attempted to prevent MODOK from obtaining a weapon called the Hypernova and using it to erase all life on Earth.
+Rappaccini infiltrates the supervillain group MODOK's 11 with A.I.M.'s new robot the Ultra-Adaptoid, which is impersonating the Chameleon.
+She attempts to prevent MODOK from obtaining a weapon called the Hypernova and using it to erase all life on Earth.
 She had a stated aim to stop A.I.M. from creating "inventions that turn around and try to destroy us."
-In the end, MODOK gained the Hypernova, and Rappaccini gave him $1 billion dollars in exchange for it - which, unknown to her, had been MODOK's plan all along, as he had already worked out that the Hypernova would grow unstable and explode anyway.
-A.I.M.'s base was destroyed in the explosion and MODOK believed Rappaccini was dead.
+In the end, MODOK gains the Hypernova, and Rappaccini gave him $1 billion dollars in exchange for it - which, unknown to her, had been MODOK's plan all along, as he had already worked out that the Hypernova would grow unstable and explode.
+A.I.M.'s base is destroyed in the explosion and Rappaccini is presumed dead.

 During the "Dark Reign" storyline, it is revealed that Rappaccini survived and came into conflict with Mockingbird and Ronin.
-She also hired Deadpool to retrieve a batch of baby M.O.D.O.C.'s enhanced to warp reality from H.A.M.M.E.R. headquarters.
+She also hires Deadpool to retrieve a batch of baby M.O.D.O.C.'s enhanced to warp reality from H.A.M.M.E.R. headquarters.

-During the Avengers vs. X-Men storyline, Noh-Varr located a secret A.I.M. base where Rappaccini and the A.I.M. agents that escaped following Osborn's defeat were hiding out.
-The Avengers raided the base and arrested Rappaccini and the other A.I.M. members that were present at the time.
+During the Avengers vs. X-Men storyline, Noh-Varr locates a secret A.I.M. base where Rappaccini and the A.I.M. agents who escaped following Norman Osborn's defeat were hiding out.
+The Avengers raid the base and arrest Rappaccini and the other A.I.M. members.

 She then escaped from prison and fought the new Wasp.
 Monica Rappaccini was later seen as a member of J.A.N.U.S.

 During the "Stark-Roxxon War" storyline, Monica Rappaccini leads A.I.M. in collaborating with Roxxon, intending to acquire Stark Industries.
-When Iron Man arrived at A.I.M.'s facility in Caspen, Colorado and fought the second Force, Rappaccini sent her scheduler out to break up the fight and invite Iron Man to a luncheon.
-While trying to get Stark to allow the merger to happen, Rappaccini states that she did not sanction the revived Justine Hammer into attacking him and rigging his armors.
-In addition, she has also enlisted the services of Doctor Druid, who states to Tony that he is now working for them by choice.
+When Iron Man arrives at A.I.M.'s facility in Caspen, Colorado and fought the second Force, Rappaccini sends her scheduler out to break up the fight and invite Iron Man to a luncheon.
+While trying to get Stark Industries to allow the merger to happen, Rappaccini states that she did not sanction Justine Hammer into attacking and rigging Iron Man's armors.
+In addition, she has enlisted the services of Doctor Druid who is working for her by choice.
 The merger deal falls through after Iron Man persuades the board members to change their votes in exchange for Belasco not claiming their souls.